“Give praise to the Lord, proclaim his name; make known among the nations what he has done.” (1 Chronicles 16:8, NIV)

 First, we are invited to “give praise to the Lord.”
 May all that we do speak well of our heavenly Father.

-Next, we are to proclaim His name: That is, to “advertise” the reality of God.
+Next, we are to proclaim His name: That is, to “advertise” that God is.
 There are many forms of advertising.
 Some of it is active, and some of it is passive; but all forms carry a message.
 Are we proclaiming His name, or are we hiding our relationship to God as if it is of no consequence to us?

 Third, our advertising has the purpose of making known to the nations — that is, those who know not God — what God has done for you.
 This is your story, and no one should be able to tell your story as well as you.